 Swimming is also a great activity for individuals with cerebral palsy to try because being submerged in water will reduce pressure on the joints and apply mild resistance for strength-building.

-MusicGlove is a one-handed game, so it’s ideal for those with spastic hemiplegia.
+MusicGlove is a one-handed game that’s ideal for individuals with spastic hemiplegia.

 It’s never too late to improve motor function, and MusicGlove provides a gamified approach that makes it easier to stay motivated.

 Painting is an activity that you can do one-handed and seated.
 Some people with paralysis in their hands will even use their mouth to hold a paintbrush.